neolovepineapple/GSoC_iregnetonCRAN/Easy_Test.md

 ![](GSoC_AoNi_files/figure-markdown_github/unnamed-chunk-8-1.png)

-The running time increase in a larger scale sample size for glmnet.
+The running time increase with the sample size in a larger scale for glmnet.